hartleys/QoRTs/README.md

 And for each sub-utility:

     java -jar /path/to/jarfile/QoRTs.jar utilname --man

-Options and information for individual R functions can be found using the R command:
+For help with individual R functions in the R utility, use the R command:

     > help(functionname);

+For a full listing of all help topics for the R utility, use the R command:

+    > help(package="QoRTs");

 ##LEGAL:
 This software is "United States Government Work" under the terms of the United